 - Highlight essentials.
 If you host a sale or a special offer make sure web design points it out clearly.
 All roads should lead to the offer in one way or the other.

 - Your content has to be meaningful and useful to visitors.
 Put their needs up-front.
 There is no worse approach than the one stating: “what content should I create to generate more leads?”
 Try the: “what is my Target Audience interested in?” – Instead.

 - Users are surfing through the web for the info and are not looking for amazing things to gaze on.
 They have YouTube for those purposes so keep things clear and clean.
 Too many bright and colorful goodies are distracting and even irritating.
 And the possible effects and animations most people use do work if placed wisely however are pointless if are all over the web page.

 - White spaces are essential and the more you have them the better your users will understand your message and the content you are displaying.
 Large fonts and lots of white spaces is what people love in the web.

-These are just few basic principles you should keep in mind while preparing requirements to the team responsible for your website development.
+These are just few basic principles you should keep in mind while preparing requirements to the team responsible for your website development services.
 Feel free to share your thoughts and ideas straight in the comments section and I will love to respond as soon as I can!